photo

 About

-Previously, I received my undergrad degree from Princeton, and my PhD in Electrical Engineering and Computer Science from MIT, where I recieved the Sprowls Award for the best MIT thesis in AI & Decision Making.
+Previously, I received my undergrad degree from Princeton, my PhD in Electrical Engineering and Computer Science from MIT, and was an assistant professor at UPenn where I created the UPenn Optimization Seminar and the FOLDS seminar.
 I am interested in practical implementations as well as theory, and have spent time in both tech (Apple Research, Google Research) and Wall Street (DE Shaw, Tower Research).

 In my free time, I like to ski, play tennis, and eat too many cookies.
 I also like chess and, in a past life, I obtained an International Master norm in Spain.
 In another past life I swam on the Oxford varsity team.